Self-play RL · runs entirely in your browser

 About AlphaLudo.

-An eight-month side project on what it actually takes to learn Ludo from raw self-play.
-Built end-to-end — engine, training, mech-interp, and this site.
+A long-running side project on what it actually takes to learn Ludo from self-play.
+Built end-to-end — engine, training, mechanistic interpretability, and this site.

 Runtime